Promoting Inclusive Sessions

 • Arrive early to get familiar with space and AV and greet everyone equally

-• Provide reminders about caring for yourself (its OK to step away or “pass”)
+• Provide reminders about caring for yourself.
+It's OK to step away or “pass.”

 • Encourage and model moving around to be comfortable- standing, walking, stretching